YongYuH/github-repo-list/README.md

 # Description
 ### Folder structure
 * Define components, hooks, and util functions in a folder as a module.
-* Reusable components, hooks, and util functions would be defined in the sibing folders of other module folders.
+* Reusable components, hooks, and util functions would be defined in the sibling folders of other module folders.
 ### Reusable components
 * Use `styled-system` to unify style property name of reusable components.
 ### Type safe
 * Generate types of github api through `openapi-typescript` to ensure type safety when access data of github api responses.
 * Exhaustive match through `ts-pattern` to ensure all input types would be handled in compile time.
 ### Styling
-* Use one of the css-in-js solution, `styled-components` to add style to components to avoid css classname naming collision and polyfill styled cross different browsers.
+* Use one of the css-in-js solutions, `styled-components` to add style to components to avoid css class name naming collision and polyfill styled cross different browsers.
 ### Debounce
-* Reduce the update frequency of fetch url to avoid too many requests sent in short time.
+* Reduce the update frequency of fetch urls to avoid too many requests sent in a short time.
 ### Infinite scroll
 * Update trigger condition of the github next page repositories through IntersectionObserver apis.